AStilg/harttloose/README.md

   - ``xietaphiv2xyzv``
   - ``xietaphiv2rtpv``
 - Three base wave functions:
-  - ``spheroidalS1`` - Angular spheroidal wavefunctions of the first kind
+  - ``spheroidalS1`` - Angular spheroidal wavefunctions of the first kind.
-  - ``spheroidalR1`` - Radial spheroidal wavefunctions of the first kind
+  - ``spheroidalR1`` - Radial spheroidal wavefunctions of the first kind.
-  - ``spheroidalR2`` - Radial spheroidal wavefunctions of the second kind
+  - ``spheroidalR2`` - Radial spheroidal wavefunctions of the second kind.
-- Two sets of vector wavefunctions
+- Two sets of vector wavefunctions:
   - ``spheroidalvwf`` - Outputs outgoing, incoming, and regular vector wavefunctions
   - ``spheroidalvwf_farfield`` - Outputs only outgoing and incoming vector wavefunctions that are accurate in double precision only for $c\xi>10^{7.5}$.
 - sT-Matrix functions that all start with ``stmatrix``: